w3c-fedid/custom-requests/README.md

-# Your Proposal
+# Custom Requests

-This is a [Proposal](https://fedidcg.github.io/charter#proposals) of the [FedID CG](https://fedidcg.github.io/) to extend FedCM to allow RPs to make custom requests to the IdP.
+This is a [Stage 1](https://github.com/w3c-fedid/Administration/blob/main/proposals-CG-WG.md#stage-1) proposal of the [FedID CG](https://fedidcg.github.io/) to extend FedCM to allow RPs to make custom requests to the IdP.

-# Stage

-This is a [Stage 1](https://github.com/w3c-fedid/Administration/blob/main/proposals-CG-WG.md#stage-1) proposal.

 # Champions